When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Famous People Named Shane

-• Shane Omen: A character in Mean Girls.
+• Shane McCutcheon: A stylist and main character in The L Word.

 Is the Movie Shane Based on a True Story?

 Shane is based on real historical events, using the setting of the Johnson County War to tell the story of a lone gunslinger going up against a ruthless cattle baron.
-Such scenarios were common in the Wild West, though they didn’t always end happily.
+Such scenarios were common in the Wild West, though the specific character of Shane is fictional.

 Is Shane a Rare Name?

-It may not be as popular as it once was, but the name Shane is still a popular choice for a boy’s name in the United States.
+It may not be as popular as it once was, but the name Shane is still a familiar choice in the United States.
+It is not considered “rare” so much as “uncommon” in the current generation.
 According to the Social Security Administration, it is an uncommon name for girls, however, and has yet to break into the top 1000 names for baby girls (4).

 Is Shane an Irish Name?